-All floor boxes and poke-thrus to meet the following requirements based on Code requirements and industry standard of care (device numbers noted are Wiremold.
+In general, avoid use of floor boxes.
+If floor boxes must be used, carpet flooring is preferred.
+If floor boxes and poke-thrus must be used, meet the following requirements based on Code requirements and industry standard of care (device numbers noted are Wiremold.
 Provide equivalent as noted under approved manufacturers):